Hamburg Bucket List: What are the Top Tourist Attractions in Hamburg, Germany?

 The network of canals in Alster is large enough to accommodate a sunset cruise in Hamburg.
 If you’re interested in group travel, this is undoubtedly a great way to be with friends or make new ones.

-Many affordable cruises will give you the best view of the sunset and the city in just one sailing.
+In just one sailing, many affordable cruises will give you the best view of the sunset and the city.
 The tour guides are friendly too.

 Cycle around Hamburg